-Some cranberry products also contain Uva Ursi and Grapeseed extracts.
-What us their purpose?
+Some cranberry products also contain Uva Ursi and Grapeseed extracts; what is their purpose?

 Do any of the ingredients mentioned above treat infections?

 Absolutely not!
-While certain nutrients and/or herbs may inhibit the growth cycle of undesirable organisms, they’re not antibiotics and they’ll have no effect on existing colonies of bacteria that may have colonized the urinary tract.
+While certain nutrients and/or herbs may help to maintain a healthy microbial balance,* they’re not antibiotics and they’ll have no effect on existing colonies of bacteria that may have colonized the urinary tract.
 If you believe you have a urinary tract infection, please consult a physician for proper treatment, and make sure to inform him or her of any supplements you are taking.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.